Santa Cruz District Field Trips

 Virtual Programs:

-Animal Habitats and Adaptations: Investigate how State Parks protect many animals from the beaches to the ocean, how they are adapted to their environment, and what we can all do to help preserve their homes for the future.
+Animal Habitats and Adaptations: Schedule your class for a virtual field trip to the San Mateo coast and visit Half Moon Bay State Beach.
+In this program, we'll get to know some of the many animals that inhabit our beaches and ocean, how they are adapted to their environment, and what we can all do to help preserve their homes for the future.
+Questions can be emailed to us directly at halfmoonbay@ports-ca.us

 Register an IN-PERSON Half Moon Bay Program!